Huotes/CommitMaker/README.md

 I don't see women as objects.
 I consider each to be in a class of her own.

 While urinating, Chuck Norris is easily capable of welding titanium.

+Chuck Norris and Mr. T walked into a bar.
+The bar was instantly destroyed, as that level of awesome cannot be contained in one building.